jithu5/Prepify---Ai-powered-Interview-platform/README.md

 This project is currently a work in progress and not yet ready for production use.

-We're actively working on building and testing features, and things may break or change frequently.
+I'm actively working on building and testing features, and things may break or change frequently.
 Feel free to explore the code, give feedback, or contribute, but please note that this is **not yet stable**.

 Stay tuned for updates!